patrickb84/wgu-capstone/README.md

 ## Developer: Getting started

+First run `npm install` to install all dependencies.
 In the project directory, you can run:

 ### `npm start`